 - Click on the trade file batch to navigate to the page where trade files can be re-downloaded.

 - Locate the custodian you’d like to generate a particular trade file for, and click Download again.

 Downloading Trade Files and Executing Trades

 Trading does not execute trades directly from within Riskalyze.
-In order to execute trades, you’ll need to drag and drop the trade files downloaded for your custodian into your custodian’s order blotter.
+In order to execute trades, you’ll need to drag and drop the trade files downloaded for your custodian into your custodian’s order blotter or use Connected Trading.
 Instructions on how to upload your trade file are included when downloading your files.